About the Project

-A Ph.D. program starting in September 2019 is now open for the applications.
-The Ph.D. student will work with Prof. Malgorzata Garstka at Core Research Laboratory, the Second Affiliated Hospital, Medical School of Xi’an Jiaotong University, Xi’an, China.
+A graduate program starting in September 2021 is now open for the applications by international students (the application for the Chinese students has closed).
+The M.Sc. or Ph.D. student will work with Prof. Malgorzata Garstka at Precision Medical Institute, the Second Affiliated Hospital, Medical School of Xi’an Jiaotong University, Xi’an, China.

-In this project, we aim to obtain novel molecular and mechanistic insights about the involvement of the MHC antigen presentation pathway in T1DM.
-These aspects may include the molecular details of peptide binding to MHC class I molecules, the earliest transport steps and quality control of MHC class I molecules or the interference in MHC class I antigen presentation by viruses.
+We aim to obtain novel molecular and mechanistic insights about the involvement of the MHC antigen presentation pathway in T1DM.
+These aspects may include the molecular details of peptide binding to MHC class I molecules, the earliest transport steps and quality control of MHC class I molecules, or the interference in MHC class I antigen presentation by viruses.
 Next, we will test various strategies targeting this pathway to prevent auto-reactive T cell responses ex vivo.

 We seek highly motivated individuals who are responsible, creative, hard-working, collaborative, detail-oriented, and committed to research excellence.
-The successful candidate (m/f) should have (or obtain soon) an MSc degree or equivalent in Biomedical Sciences or similar education, with a broad interest in immunology, biochemistry and molecular biology or cell biology, and excellent communication skills in spoken and written English.
+The successful candidate (m/f) should have (or obtain soon) B.Sc. or M.Sc. degree or equivalent in Biochemistry, Molecular Biology, Cell Biology or Immunology, and excellent communication skills in spoken and written English.

 Xi’an Jiaotong University (XJTU) is a Chinese C9 League university included in the state-level Project 211 and Project 985, and the hub of the University Alliance of the Silk Road.
 The School of Medicine of XJTU has over 4,000 excellent and experienced employees in 28 departments (including affiliated hospitals).
 The Second Affiliated Hospital is a modern hospital with comprehensive care facilities that integrates medical teaching, scientific research and preventive health care, and ranks in China’s top 100 hospitals.
 With roughly 2,200 beds, more than 80,000 patients in part-time and full-time inpatient treatment, as well as 1,900,000 patients in ambulant treatment, are medicated each year.

-- Verified certificates of education qualifications in both Chinese and English (for international students, only the English version is required) Prospective diploma winners must submit official proof of student status by their current school
+• Verified certificates of education qualifications in English.
+Prospective diploma winners must submit official proof of student status by their current school

-Informal enquiries may be addressed to Prof. Malgorzata A. Garstka at [email protected]
+Informal inquiries may be addressed to Prof. Garstka at firstname.lastname@example.org